At The University of Manchester we actively support our researchers in the development of their careers.

 - access to mentoring schemes (such as the Manchester Gold Scheme) delivered by qualified mentors;

 - opportunities to get involved in representing your research community at Faculty/School and University levels (for example, at the Research Staff Strategy Group);

 - the ability to apply for the flagship accredited Researchers into Management programme;

 - the opportunity to attend an annual flagship careers event.

 We view researcher development as a partnership and encourage all research staff to take responsibility for their own personal, professional and career development.
 As such, we encourage research staff to engage in some form of regular reflective practice (for example, making use of the Researcher Development Planner).
 We also encourage our research staff to make use of the Researcher Development Framework as a tool to map and guide career development, giving structure and progression to development, and tailoring training and development programmes as appropriate.

 HR Excellence in Research

-We are proud to have been awarded the European Commission’s HR Excellence in Research badge.
-The award was made on the basis of our commitment to adopt in full the Principles of The Concordat to Support the Career Development of Researchers, as detailed in our Concordat Implementation Plan (PDF document, 331KB) and as made explicit in its top level Research Strategy (PDF document, 170KB) document.
+The University is proud to have been awarded the European Commission’s HR Excellence in Research badge.
+The award was first won in 2011 based on our commitment to adopt in full the principles of the Concordat to Support the Career Development of Researchers.
+We have retained the award following our two-year and four-year review processes in accordance with the respective two-year Concordat Implementation Plan and we have now completed our six-year review and published the results: